WUSTL-Biol4220/home/labs/lab_06B.md

 $ git checkout mlandis_edit
 ```

-This branch is an older version of `main`, before all us applied ourt edits.
+This branch is an older version of `main`, before all of us applied our edits.
 First, merge the `main` branch into `mlandis_edit`

 ```console
 $ git merge main